What Is ISO 13485 Certification?

 Number of sites

-Audit duration depends on employee count and scope.
+Audit duration depends primarily on headcount and scope.

 Common ISO 13485 Certification Mistakes